deepmodeling/deepmd-kit/doc/development/create-a-model.md

 ## Register new arguments

-To let some one uses your new component in their input file, you need to create a new methods that returns some `Argument` of your new component, and then register new arguments.
+To let someone uses your new component in their input file, you need to create a new method that returns some `Argument` of your new component, and then register new arguments.
 For example, the code below

 ```py
 from typing import List